westlicht/performer/_pages/manual/index.md

 <h3 id="concepts-midi-cv-track">MIDI/CV Track</h3>

-In MIDI/CV mode, a track acts as a MIDI to CV converter, taking MIDI note data from either the MIDI or USBMIDI input and coverting it to voltages at the CV/gate outputs.
+In MIDI/CV mode, a track acts as a MIDI to CV converter, taking MIDI note data from either the MIDI or USBMIDI input and converting it to voltages at the CV/gate outputs.
 This allows for playing voices live from a keyboard or use an external MIDI sequencer to control them.
+MIDI/CV mode also provides a powerful arpeggiator to further help playing live.

 > Note: MIDI/CV mode allows for using the **PER\|FORMER** module as a pure MIDI/CV converter with up to 8 CV/Gate outputs.